-Periodically, the ETP Compensation Committee engages a third-party consultant to provide master information for compensation levels at peer companies in order to assist the ETP Compensation Committee in its determination of compensation levels for ETP's executive officers.
-Most recently, the ETP Compensation Committee engaged Mercer Consulting Services ("Mercer") during the year ended December 31, 2010 to assist in the determination of ETP's compensation levels for its senior management.
+Periodically, the Compensation Committee engages a third-party consultant to provide market information for compensation levels at peer companies in order to assist the Compensation Committee in its determination of compensation levels for our executive officers.
+Most recently, the Compensation Committee engaged Mercer Consulting Services ("Mercer") during the year ended December 31, 2010 to assist in the determination of compensation levels for our senior management.
 The results of this study were utilized to determine long-term incentive awards and bonuses during 2010 and will also be used to determine other elements of compensation in 2011.
-The consultant provided an analysis of compensation for senior executives of the following 15 companies in the energy industry, comprised primarily of midstream and exploration and production companies:
+The consultant provided an analysis of compensation for senior executives at the following 15 companies in the energy industry, comprised primarily of midstream and exploration and production companies:

 - Enterprise Products Partners L.P.

 - Plains All American Pipeline, L.P.

 - CenterPoint Energy, Inc.

 - The Williams Companies, Inc.

 - Sempra Energy

 - Kinder Morgan Energy Partners, L.P.

 - ONEOK Partners, L.P.

 - Enbridge Energy Partners, L.P.

 - Sunoco Logistics Partners L.P.

-- · Atmos Energy Corporation
+- Atmos Energy Corporation

 - El Paso Corporation

 - Spectra Energy Partners, LP

 - Targa Resources Partners LP

 - NuStar Energy L.P.

 - Southern Union Company

 The compensation analysis provided by Mercer covered annual salary, annual cash bonus and long-term incentive arrangements for the senior executives of these companies.
-The ETP Compensation Committee utilized the information provided by Mercer to compare the levels of base salary, annual bonus and long-term equity incentives at these other companies with those of ETP's named executive officers to ensure that compensation of ETP's named executive officers is competitive with the compensation for executive officers of these other companies.
-The ETP Compensation Committee did not attempt to benchmark the base salary, annual bonus or long-term equity incentives to any percentage of, or numerical average of, the compensation levels at these other companies.
-Mercer did not provide any non-executive compensation services for ETP during 2010.
+The Compensation Committee utilized the information provided by Mercer to compare the levels of base salary, annual bonus and long-term equity incentives at these other companies with those of our named executive officers to ensure that compensation of our named executive officers is competitive with the compensation for executive officers of these other companies.
+The Compensation Committee did not attempt to benchmark the base salary, annual bonus or long-term equity incentives to any percentage of, or numerical average of, the compensation levels at these other companies.
+Mercer did not provide any non-executive compensation services for the Partnership during 2010.